The Second World Book Series

 Susan Vella, Colorado Springs Astronomical Society

-A realistic look at life in space
+A realistic look at life in space coupled

-Proxima Nexus, is an adventure for all.
+Nexus, is an adventure for all.
 It continues flawlessly from the Second

 World book series, with even more scientifically based ideas on how humans